Trine Østergaard: Club career

 Østergaard started playing handball at the local club Galten FS, before switching to Team Ikasts youth team.
 Her league debut was with Ikast-Brande EH in 2008.
 With Ikast-Brande (later FC Midtjylland) she won several trophies, including the 2015 Danish League.

 In 2017, she switched to league rivals Odense Håndbold, where she played for three years before switching to the German club SG BBM Bietigheim in the summer of 2020.
-Here she played three season as the first choice right wing.
+Here she played three seasons as the first choice right wing.
 She won the Bundesliga twice in 2022 and 2023 and the 2021–22 Women's EHF European League.

 In the summer of 2023, she switched to Romanian top club CSM București.
+In her first two seasons she won the domestic treble both years.

+In October 2025 she activated a clause in her contract, that allowed her to switch clubs and return to Denmark.
+She then signed a contract with Viborg HK from the 2026–27 season.

 National team

 Østergaard debuted for the Danish national team in 2011 against Russia.
 She was part of the brutto squad for the 2012 European Women's Handball Championship but in the end, she did not make the final squad.
 She made her first major international tournament at the 2013 World Women's Handball Championship, where she played the most minutes of any Danish player.
-The Danish team won bronze medals, breaking a 9 year streak without medals for the Danish team.
-They beat Poland 30-26 in the third place play off.
+The Danish team won bronze medals, breaking a 9-year streak without medals for the Danish team.
+They beat Poland 30–26 in the third place play off.